Suspiciously honest sky notes

 A less lying planetarium

-Fresh from the telescope
+Fresh from the telescopes

 What is real here?
+Are these photos real?

-Are the photo positions honest?
+Are the photo positions accurate?

 How long did it take?